Walter Reuther: Ford Motor Company

 Henry Ford had stated that he would never allow his workers to unionize.
-His main enforcer was Harry Bennett, who led a 3,000 man Security Department for Ford Motor Company, whose mandate was to intimidate, beat, and fire any worker who showed signs of favoring unionization.
-In 1932, when workers marched out of the giant Ford River Rouge Complex in protest to the speed-up of the assembly lines, they were attacked by Bennett's armed men and 5 workers were shot dead and hundreds suffered injuries.
+His main enforcer was Harry Bennett, who led a 3,000-man Security Department for Ford Motor Company, whose mandate was to intimidate, beat, and fire any worker who showed signs of favoring unionization.
+In 1932, when workers marched out of the giant Ford River Rouge Complex in protest of the speed-up of the assembly lines, they were attacked by Bennett's armed men; five workers were shot dead and hundreds suffered injuries.

 Barely a month after the Chrysler signing, Reuther got permission from the City of Dearborn to pass out handbills titled, "Unionism, not Fordism" on public property at Gate Four of the giant Ford River Rouge Complex.
 As he and three other UAW leaders climbed the stairs to the bridge, they were attacked by Bennett's "enforcers" who severely beat them.

-Reuther was instantly surrounded by at least a dozen men, knocked to the ground, kicked and punched in the head and body, picked up 4 feet parallel to the ground then slammed to the concrete repeatedly, then thrown and kicked down 3 flights of stairs.
-The pummeling continued as 4 or 5 men beat him in and out of parked cars, until a streetcar arrived with union women to pass out leaflets and the thugs turned their attention to viciously attack them.
+Reuther was instantly surrounded by at least a dozen men, knocked to the ground, kicked and punched in the head and body, picked up four feet parallel to the ground then slammed to the concrete repeatedly, then thrown and kicked down three flights of stairs.
+The pummeling continued as four or five men beat him in and out of parked cars, until a streetcar arrived with union women to pass out leaflets and the thugs turned their attention to viciously attack them.

 Press photographers were attacked as well and their cameras confiscated but one camera was inconspicuously thrown into a convertible and the next day, the "Battle of the Overpass," was national news.

 The beatings taken by the union organizers in the long run hurt Henry Ford more, as national sentiment turned against him.
 Time magazine published the photographs with descriptions of how the union men and women were mercilessly beaten by Henry Ford's paid thugs.
 Ford retaliated against Time, Life, and Fortune magazines by withdrawing all advertising.

 It took four more years, but finally, in 1941, Henry Ford signed his first agreement with the UAW.
 Shortly after, Henry Ford told Walter Reuther: "It was one of the most sensible things Harry Bennett ever did when he got the UAW into this plant."
 Reuther inquired, "What do you mean?"
 Ford replied, "Well, you've been fighting General Motors and the Wall Street crowd.
 Now you're in here and we've given you a union shop and more than you got out of them.
 That puts you on our side, doesn't it?
 We can fight General Motors and Wall Street together, eh?"

 In the 1950s, Reuther and Henry Ford II, CEO of Ford, toured a state-of-the-art engine plant in Cleveland.
 As they walked about the plant, Ford gestured to the cutting-edge, automated machines, saying, "Walter, how are you going to get these robots to pay union dues?"
 Without missing a beat, Reuther famously replied: "Henry, how are you going to get them to buy your cars?"